sherazc/icna/icna-register/readme.md

 `$ npm run dev`

 ## 4. Create Test HTML file
-Create a temporary HTML file and add this script in it:
+Create a temporary HTML file, add this script in it and open it in Chrome browser

 ```html
 <script>